Case Interview Practice

 • Time yourself while solving cases to improve efficiency.

-• Review feedback from peers to identify areas for improvement.
+• Review feedback from practice sessions to identify areas for improvement.

 Case-type and industry framework adaptation preview